-A phishing attack is a form of social engineering that cybercriminals use to deceive users and exploits weaknesses in your network security.
-These attacks often come in the form of an email or instant messaging and look very real, but they lead to websites that could destroy your security, or hold your data for ransom.
+A phishing attack is a form of social engineering that cybercriminals use to deceive users and exploit weaknesses in your network security.
+These attacks often come in the form of an email and look very real, but they lead to malicious downloads that could hold your data for ransom.

-Of the organizations and companies we have worked with to determine their vulnerabilities, we have found that while their initial vulnerability tests are high, there are proven, quick and efficient ways to train and educate employees to spot cybersecurity threats.
-The bottom line is, your company can purchase the most advanced firewalls and security software, but one wrong click could result in all the data on your network being hijacked by a ransomware virus.
+Of the organizations and companies we have worked with to determine their overall vulnerability, we have found that while their initial vulnerability tests may be high, there are proven, quick and efficient ways to train and educate employees to spot cybersecurity threats.
+The bottom line is, your company can purchase the most advanced firewalls and security software there is, but one wrong click could result in all of the data on your network being hijacked by a ransomware virus.

 Find out what percentage of your employees are phish-prone by requesting our phishing cybersecurity assessment.
 Contact us today to facilitate your phish-prone assessment and see how your organization compares to others in your industry.

 It doesn’t take an IT whiz to figure out that the more complex your passwords are, the more difficult they are to crack.
-While a password policy is great, a complex password policy is preferred.
-We recommend your complex policy includes, but is not limited to:
+While at least having a password policy is great, having a complex password policy is preferred.
+We recommend your complex password policy includes, but is not limited to:

-- Change passwords on a regular basis – every 90 days.
+- Change passwords regularly – at a minimum, every 90 days.